Our goal is simple: we want to educate, inspire, and empower you to create beautiful quilts and to learn and grow as a quilter every day.

 LeahDay.com is a family run business based in Shelby, NC.
 I'm Leah Day, and I started this online business in 2009 when I was only 25 years old.
 My official job title is Online Quilting Teacher - that's really the best way to describe it!

-I make videos for YouTube, teach online classes and workshops, and interact with quilters every day through Instagram and Facebook.
-It's a LOT of work to manage all of this at once, and thankfully I have a lot of helping hands with this business.
+I make videos for YouTube, offer online sales of Grace longarm machines and frames and help people transition to their new longarm setups, and interact with quilters every day in our Quilt Friends Club.
+It's a LOT of work to manage all of this at once, and thankfully I have a lot of helping hands.

-My husband, Josh, packs orders and answers customer emails and questions.
-Josh also participated in our Building Blocks Quilt Along, shooting videos with me as he learned how to free motion quilt.
+My husband, Josh, manages our online store and website.
+Josh also participated in our 2014 Building Blocks Quilt Along, shooting videos with me as he learned how to free motion quilt.
 It's not easy to learn how to quilt on camera, but Josh did a marvelous job sharing his experience weekly for an entire year.

-My son is only 8 years old, but he loves to help pack orders and sort products on the shelves.
+My son is growing up every day, but he loves to help pack orders and sort products on the shelves.
 He's also developing great talent as a photographer as I often have him shoot pictures of me with quilts.
 James occasionally wants to make a quilt, and we have a little charm quilt in progress that we pull out occasionally to piece together.

 Now I bet you have a few more questions that you wish I'd answer!
 Here's the most common questions I'm asked at quilting events and via email: